JimmieM/doro-fe/README.md

 Frontend implementation for this would also be super easy.
 Adding another API and state-hook ("Zustand").
 Pages and custom modules, upon adding the reusable components.

-## Technologies and why?
+## Core technologies and why?

 ### FE

-- React with Tailwind.
+React with Tailwind.
 Of course I used Typescript.
-What kind of question is that.
-  I just enjoy being able to catch bugs during dev time.
-What type is that variable?
-Idk.
+The website is fully responsive.

 ### BE